 The Equality Tribunal investigates and/or mediates disputes in relation to the implementation of the employment equality legislation.
 If you feel that your complaint about harassment on one of the discriminatory grounds has not been dealt with properly by your employer, you can make a complaint under employment equality legislation using the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).

-The Equality Authority has a general remit to promote equality and can give advice and, in some cases, legal assistance if you wish to bring a claim of harassment under the Employment Equality Acts.
+The Irish Human Rights and Equality Commission has a general remit to promote equality and can give advice and, in some cases, legal assistance if you wish to bring a claim of harassment under the Employment Equality Acts.

 Complaints under the Employment Equality Acts must be brought within 6 months of the last act of harassment.
 This time limit can be increased to 12 months if “reasonable cause” for the delay can be shown.
 If a person is unable to pursue a claim effectively because of an intellectual or physiological disability a parent, guardian or other person acting on behalf of the complainant can bring a complaint.